Kholodnaf/Security/README.md

 # Security
-#Overview
+# Overview

-#Steps to run the application (Windows)
+# Steps to run the application (Windows)
 1. python -m venv venv
 2. venv\Scripts\activate
 3. pip install flask flask-sqlalchemy bcrypt
 4. python app.py

-#How to Test Security Features:
-How to Test Security Features
+# How to Test Security Features:
 1. SQL Injection Test
 Attempt to log in using the following credentials: